 My parents belonged to the Church of Christ.
 My daddy [Alvin Burris], was one of the Reverends in the church and he took turn-about preaching on Sundays.
 He studied his Bible a lot so he could preach to those people and by studying a lot so carefully, he realized that Saturday was the Sabbath, not Sunday.
 He started preaching and telling the people in his church, “We’re keeping the wrong day.
 We need to start keeping Saturday” and he read the scriptures to them.
 They replied, “No Reverend Burris, you’re wrong.”
 My daddy told them, “If you can’t accept the true Sabbath, I’m going to resign from being a church member here because I’m not going to keep Sunday anymore.
 It’s wrong!”
 For a long time after that people would come to our house and said, “Reverend Burris, please come back to our church,” but he wouldn’t stay a member of a church that was keeping the wrong Sabbath (Burton, 2019).

 Belle Dyer told people at the Malvern church about our family.
 At that time, Elder Mattison was the pastor of the Little Rock District, which included the churches of Benton, Bonnerdale, Hot Springs, Little Rock, and Malvern.
 We went to some of his meetings in Malvern (Record, 1943).
 [My parents] loved the meetings and accepted [the message].
-In 1944, Elder Mattison held Sunday evening tent meetings in Hot Springs following a revival by Elder D. A. Delafield (Record, 1944) and I remember as a kid we drove up to Hot Springs and went to these tent revival meetings and my mother was baptized.
+In 1944, Elder Mattison held Sunday evening tent meetings in Hot Springs following a revival by Elder D. A. Delafield (Record, 1944) and I remember as a kid we drove up to Hot Springs and went to these tent revival meetings and my mother was baptized on November 5, 1949.
 My daddy wanted to be baptized but they wouldn’t baptize him unless he quit working at the brickyard because he worked Saturdays.
 There were three kids at home and my daddy told the church he could not support his family if he quit his job at the brickyard.
 He said, “There’s no job in Malvern that I could find that would make a living for my children and my wife.”
 He quoted from 1 Timothy 5:8, saying, “If any provide not for his own . . .he is worse than an infidel” (Burton, 2019).
 So although Alvin believed the Sabbath, he never stepped out in faith to be baptized.
 Through his influence, however, many others have joined the Seventh-day Adventist Church, including his youngest daughter, Melva Sue (Burris) Burton and her family.

 Burton Family Joins the Church